manninenaj/HALO_lidar_toolbox/README.md

 calculateHALOatmBLclassificationProduct('site',[YYYMMDD YYYYMMDD])

 The function generates boundary layer classification product from calculated Doppler lidar quantities, and writes the product into a netcdf file.
-See detailed description of the method in Manninen et al. (2018), doi:
-10.1029/2017JD028169.
+Plese refer to Manninen et al. (2018, doi:10.1029/2017JD028169) for a in-detail description of the method and product.

 ### 9) calculateHALObetaVeloCovarianceProduct

 calculateHALObetaVeloCovarianceProduct('site',[YYYMMDD YYYYMMDD])

 The function calculates covariance between the attenuated backscatter coefficient and vertical velocity, which are read from the vertical velocity statistics product by using a default window size of 90 min and 6 range bins, and outputs the covariance with standard errors and confidence interval into a netcdf file.
+The product is calculated with the method described by Engelmann et al., (2008, doi:10.1175/2007JTECHA967.1).
+Standard errors for the products are estimated with a bootstrap method described by Kleiner et al. (2014, doi:10.1111/rssb.12050).